Picture Frame Valentine | Love

 Do You Use a Hair Dryer When Painting?

-Do you ever get so impatient, that you reach for your hair dryer to help paint dry?
-Oh, wait, that's me!
-While I work on projects, I may be doing several at a time, which allows me to do something while paint dries.
+Do you ever get so impatient that you reach for your hair dryer to help paint dry?
+Oh, wait, that’s me!
+While I work on projects, I may do several at a time, allowing me to do something while the paint dries.
 For this project, I wanted to get on with it, and not wait for the paint to dry. 🙂

 Why Do I Use Wax Paper?